5 Best Guitars With Low Action

 5. Fender Special Edition Custom Tele

 If metal isn’t up your alley, Fender offers low-action alternatives.
-The Special Edition Custom Tele, with its flat 15.75” neck radius, promises a shredding experience par excellence.
+The Special Edition Custom Tele, with its flat 15.75” neck radius, promises a playing experience par excellence.

 Origin & Legacy: Fender, founded in 1946 by Leo Fender, is arguably the most iconic guitar brand ever.
 The Telecaster, introduced in the early ‘50s, is one of the first solid-body electric guitars and has been a staple in music ever since.